Meet the Team

 CHIEF EXECUTIVE OFFICER

-Over the last decade she has worked in academia, government, and the non-profit sector across the US, Scotland, Nepal, the Middle East, and East Africa always endeavoring to create regenerative, multi-sectoral, and evidence-based solutions to complex social and environmental problems affecting both humans and other animals.
+Over the last decade she has worked in academia, government, and the non-profit sector across the US, Scotland, Nepal, the Middle East, and Africa always endeavoring to create regenerative, multi-sectoral, and evidence-based solutions to complex social and environmental problems affecting both humans and other animals.
 She is driven by a deep commitment to creating a world free of suffering for all living things.

 Kahindi Lekalhaile